ZhengyiGuo2002/ZhengyiGuo2002.github.io/_pages/about.md

 </div>

-## Interests
+## Misc.
-- Basketball (fan of GSW from NBA), Football (fan of ManCity and England), Hiking and Working Out💪
+- Big fan of basketball (GSW) and football (Man City & England)
+- I love working out, and hiking is my favorite outdoor activity
-- Exploring different countries and cultures
+- Traveling to new countries and immersing myself in different cultures always excites me
+- I listen to a lot of Eason Chan and Jay Chou